nipoppy/nipoppy/nipoppy_cli/docs/source/user_guide/bids_conversion.md

 ## Configuring the BIDS conversion

-Most BIDS conversion tools are designed to be run in steps, with some manual work expected between steps to create/edit a configuration file.
+Most BIDS conversion tools are designed to be run in steps, with some manual work expected between steps to create/edit a file that helps the converter map DICOM header information onto BIDS file names.
 The default global config splits BIDS conversion pipelines into the following steps:
 - [`dcm2bids`](https://unfmontreal.github.io/Dcm2Bids/latest)
     - Step `prepare`: run [`dcm2bids_helper`](https://unfmontreal.github.io/Dcm2Bids/3.1.1/tutorial/first-steps/#dcm2bids_helper-command), which will convert DICOM files to NIfTI files with JSON sidecars and store them in a temporary directory
         - The JSON configuration file is expected to be created based on information in the sidecars